kaetze66/coronamodel/README.md

 code for the hackathon

-output folder for all the output files (.csv and graphs) settings folder for all the settings for running the model
+output folder for all the output files (.csv and graphs)

+settings folder for all the settings for running the model

+data folder for all the data for calibration

 policy settings:
 currently two policies are available (social distancing and self quarantine) that impact the number of contacts per day per person